mrismanaziz/Reforestation/README.md

-## Why did the octopus beat the shark in a fight?
-Because it was well armed.
+## What did the 0 say to the 8?
+Nice belt.